MEGAN GEISSINGER, CTEC

 her charming accent.
 Megan was born and raised in Whakatane, New Zealand.
 In

 1998, the native Kiwi left New Zealand for an adventure to the United States and

 received an opportunity to nanny for a family in Santa Rosa.
-Megan ended up
+Megan settled in

 Some of Megan’s other passions include playing volleyball, traveling, taking trips